Apply for music tuition at school

 When do lessons take place?

 Lessons take place during school time.
 Secondary pupils are taken out of classes on a rotational basis.
 Although lessons will mainly be face-to-face, some lessons will be online using Google MEETS.
 Some lessons may also take place remotely after school.
-Parental agreement forms for online tuition will be included in the registration process in September.
+Parental agreement forms for online tuition are included in the registration process.

 Will my child sit exams?